 Professor Virginia Berridge

 Professor Virginia Berridge, Professor of History and Director of the Centre for the History of Public Health archive collections relating to her working life as a historian and social researcher including her research for the Drug Addiction Research Initiative and AIDS Social History Programme.

 Her papers cover all aspects of her research on the making of health policies, studies on addiction (tobacco, drugs and alcohol) and her work on HIV/AIDS.

 AIDS Social History Programme

 The research group documented the history of disease as it happened and aimed to capture the response of policy makers and charity organisations to the disease.

-The papers consist of reports and analysis of strategies and policies covering actions of European countries as well as the UK and includes 108 recorded interviews with key persons in the history of AIDS in the UK.
+The papers consist of reports and analysis of strategies and policies covering actions of European countries as well as the UK.

 Professor Kaye Wellings

 This collection of papers consists of three series of archival material principally relating to research undertaken by Professor Wellings.